 It is still commonplace for commuting not to be covered for office-based workers, but peripatetic workers or those applying for remote work will want this ironed out before accepting a role.
 Companies might even lose their dream hire if they don't include transparent and reasonable policies on travel time.

 At TravelPerk, we designed our all-in-one platform with business travelers in mind.
-Our automated approvals systems allow corporate travelers to enjoy autonomy over their arrangements while ensuring complete compliance with your corporate travel policy.
-If you would like to see how TravelPerk can streamline your organization’s corporate travel, reach out to our team for a demonstration.
+Our automated approvals systems allow corporate travelers to enjoy autonomy over their arrangements while ensuring complete compliance with your staff travel policy and procedure.
+If you would like to see how TravelPerk can streamline your organization's corporate travel, reach out to our team for a demonstration.

 See our platform in action.
 Trusted by thousands of companies worldwide, TravelPerk makes business travel simpler to manage with more flexibility, full control of spending with easy reporting, and options to offset your carbon footprint.

 Find hundreds of resources on all things business travel, from tips on traveling more sustainably, to advice on setting up a business travel policy, and managing your expenses.
 Our latest e-books and blog posts have you covered.